FusionAuth/fusionauth-site/CONTRIBUTING.md

 - Use the following components to reference UI elements:
     - [InlineField](astro/src/components/InlineField.astro): The **name or label of a field** in a form, JSON API doc, or parameter list.
 Use it for writable and read-only fields.
 Example: `Set the <InlineField>Issuer</InlineField> field.`
     - [InlineFieldValue](astro/src/components/InlineFieldValue.astro): A **value** entered into or returned from a field.
 Use it for literal, example, and enumerated values.
 Example: `Set <InlineField>Relationship</InlineField> to <InlineFieldValue>Third-party</InlineFieldValue>.`
-    - [InlineUIElement](astro/src/components/InlineUIElement.astro): An **interactive non-field UI element** (button, link, menu item, icon button, etc.) or a display-only UI label that is not a field label, including section labels on a page.
-Example: `Click <InlineUIElement>Submit</InlineUIElement>.`
+    - [Breadcrumb](astro/src/components/Breadcrumb.astro): A navigation path, tab, or interactive non-field UI element (button, link, menu item, icon button, etc.) or a display-only UI label that is not a field label, including section labels on a page.
+Example: `Navigate to <Breadcrumb>Settings -> API Keys</Breadcrumb>`, `On the <Breadcrumb>OAuth</Breadcrumb> tab.`, or `Click <Breadcrumb>Submit</Breadcrumb>.`
-    - [Breadcrumb](astro/src/components/Breadcrumb.astro): A **navigation path or tab** in the UI.
-Use it for multi-step paths and single tab names alike.
-Example: `Navigate to <Breadcrumb>Settings -> API Keys</Breadcrumb>` or `On the <Breadcrumb>OAuth</Breadcrumb> tab.`
     - Use `InlineField` and `InlineFieldValue` together when describing what value to enter into a field.
-    - Use `Breadcrumb` for navigation paths and tabs.
-Use `InlineUIElement` for other controls and section labels.
-Do not use `InlineUIElement` for field names.
+    - Use `Breadcrumb` for navigation paths, tabs, other controls and section labels.
+Do not use `Breadcrumb` for field names.
     - Use `Breadcrumb` for sequential UI operations (for example tabs, pages, sidebar entries, links, and menu actions that navigate to a new page), not just multi-level paths.
     - Wrap only the UI label in the component.
 Keep descriptors such as "tab", "section", "button", "field", and punctuation outside the component unless they are part of the literal UI text.
-Example: `On the <Breadcrumb>OAuth</Breadcrumb> tab.` and `Open the <InlineUIElement>Single sign-on</InlineUIElement> section.`
+Example: `On the <Breadcrumb>OAuth</Breadcrumb> tab.` and `Open the <Breadcrumb>Single sign-on</Breadcrumb> section.`
     - If the text is a code/config/document concept (for example, `variables` section in JSON, `providers` section in a file, or `docker-compose.yml` keys), use backticks, not UI components.
-    - Checkbox and toggle labels are UI controls; use `InlineUIElement` for them.
+    - Checkbox and toggle labels are UI controls; use `Breadcrumb` for them.
 Use `InlineField` for form field names/labels, and `InlineFieldValue` for values.
     - Use backticks for programmatic values such as versions, booleans, and encoded values.
 Use quotes only for literal text values entered into editable fields.
     - In name/value bullet lists, prefer `<InlineField>Field Name</InlineField>:` followed by `<InlineFieldValue>value</InlineFieldValue>` (colon outside `InlineField`) unless the colon is part of the literal label text in the UI.
 - When you have a list of values, use this phrase to prefix it: "The possible values are:"